NexAdn/ni-traktor-kontrol-f1/README.md

 The features are still missing and are probably not gonna be added.

 A [Non](https://non.tuxfamily.org)-compatible OSC driver implementation is being developed (see [driver-osc](driver-osc/README.md)).
+Support for sending some of the inputs via [JACK](https://jackaudio.org/) MIDI has been implemented.

+The current driver implementation has support for dropping privileges (the driver needs to be started as root to access the hidraw device files, but can run as non-root after successfully opening the right device file).

 ## Main tools used for reverse engineering
   * vim/Okular (Notes taking)